 WHAT HOT YOGA CLASSES ARE OFFERED?

 At Sweat Shop Hot Yoga, we offer a variety of class styles to suit your individual needs and preferences.
-Hatha yoga, vinyasa yoga, kundalini yoga, ashtanga yoga, acroyoga, yin yoga… yoga what???
-Leave the confusion at the door, because we like to keep things simple and straightforward around here.
-At Sweat Shop Hot Yoga, our class options include Basics, Classic, Flow and Power yoga.
+Our class options include Barre(less) Sculpt, Classic (also known as Bikram, Hot 26 or 26&2), Flow, Power, Unwind, Yogalates and Yoga Sculpt.
+There really is something for everyone!
 All of our classes are hot, guaranteeing that you’ll get the biggest bang for your buck in calories burned.
-In short, with our Basics, Classic, Flow and Power hot yoga class options you will never get bored!
+With plenty of hot options, you will never get bored!

 Heated to 105°

-26 poses + 2 breathing exercises.
+26 poses and 2 breathing exercises.
 All levels welcome.

 Helps build core, balance and stability.

-In our Classic 60 Guided class, the teacher is on the mat practicing side by side with the students.
+In our Classic 60 Guided class, the class instruction is over audio and the teacher is on the mat practicing side by side with students.

 Heated to 95°